NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 Type "alsamixer" into the terminal and hit return to pull up the controls for your sound card.
 Make sure the I2S sound card is selected (Not audio-sgt15000).
 Use the up arrow keys to set PCM output level of the USB Mixer up to 100 and hit esc to exit.
 ![AlsaMixer](/assets/mixerv3.PNG)

+Plug in ethernet or activate wi-fi by clicking in an antenna onto the micro-SMB connector on your NXP module and typing

+`wifi_setup.sh <SSID> <PW>`

+You can leave the password field blank if the connection is open.

+Test your connection by typing `ping 4.2.2.2` and see if you're online!

 ### Load the AVS Tutorial Image onto your Pico-Pi - For Windows PC

-If you're Your Pico-Pi should have the workshop's required image already loaded onto it.
-If you don't see the directory under /root called Alexa_SDK, then you'll need to update it.
+**Your Pico-Pi should have the workshop's required image already loaded onto it.**  If you don't see the directory under /root called Alexa_SDK, then you'll need to update it.
 First, disconnect the power and all wires from your Pico-Pi and change the jumper J2 into "Serial Mode" by moving the jumper into the position shown below:

 ![JumperSerial](/assets/JumperSerial.PNG)